About the Justice System

 The Purpose of the Justice System

-There are two parts to the justice system.
+There are two parts to the Justice System.
 The first part consists of criminal and civil matters.
-The main purpose of the criminal justice system is to punish the criminal and incarcerate that person if appropriate.
-The second part consists of the civil justice system.
-Its main purpose is to obtain justice for the injured party by attempting to compensate that person with monetary damages.
-Compensation to the injured party includes past and future medical expenses, past and future loss of wages and/or earning capacity, and non-economic damages such as pain and suffering, damage to family relationships and psychological injuries.
-The justice system may also function to allow the injured person to have his or her œday in court.
+The primary purpose of the Criminal Justice System is to punish the criminal and incarcerate that person if appropriate.
+The second part consists of the Civil Justice System.
+Its main purpose is to obtain justice for the injured party by attempting to compensate that person for monetary damages.
+Compensation to the injured party includes past and future medical expenses, the past and future loss of wages and/or earning capacity, and non-economic damages such as pain and suffering, damage to family relationships and psychological injuries.
+The justice system may also function to allow the injured person to have his or her today in court.